aburgh/Disk-Arbitrator/README.markdown

 ## Support and Feedback

-For questions, support, or feedback, contact me at aburgh at mac dot com.
+For questions, support, or feedback, contact me at <aburgh@mac.com>.